eForms Logo

 West Virginia Transfer on Death Deed

 A West Virginia transfer on death deed is a document that allows a person to transfer ownership of their real property to a designated beneficiary, effective at the time of their death.
 This method avoids the lengthy probate process and allows a simpler and quicker transfer.
-Once recorded, a transfer on death deed can be revoked or changed by the transferor while they are still alive.
+Once recorded, a transfer on death deed can be revoked.

 Requirements